minprog/app-studio/info/10 Syllabus.md

 ## Grades

-This section is not final yet, but participation and practice assignments, and design homework will all be part of your final grade.
+Participation and practice assignments, and design homework will all be part of your final grade.
 Non-effort in any of these will lead to a failing grade for the course, regardless of compensation.
+But if you do the work and interact regularly with instructor and fellow students, you should be able to make it!

-It will be something like this:
+Grading specification:

-- homework participation: 20% (3x design writing, 2x app practice)
+- homework participation: 20%
 - graded design review: 30%
 - programming project: 30%
 - final project report: 20%